Wide view of a UNLV conference room and long table.

 • Review summarized input from campus governance groups on strengths, weaknesses and opportunities for impactful digital transformation

-• Review progress on digital transformation from prior six months
+• Review progress on digital transformation from prior year and mid-year report

 IT Governance Group Charges